It is the second straight year that the gold team has earned the honor.

-Jerry Weeks begins his sixth season as men's golf coach for the University of Southern Mississippi.
-During his first five years at the helm, Southern Miss has reached heights that have never been attained by the Golden Eagles, including three top three finishes at the Conference USA Championships.
+Jerry Weeks begins his seventh season as men's golf coach for the University of Southern Mississippi.
+During his six five years at the helm, Southern Miss has reached heights that have never been attained by the Golden Eagles, including three top three finishes at the Conference USA Championships.
 In Weeks' first season, the Golden Eagles had four top six finishes.
 Joel Myrick captured the 2006 Adams Cup individual title played at Newport National Golf Club in Newport, Rhode Island.
 The 2006-07 season was capped off with a third place finish at the Conference USA Championship held at Texarkana Country Club in Texarkana, Arkansas.

 In his second season, the Golden Eagles rode the momentum gained by their previous season's success to tally seven top six finishes, with four runner-ups.
 They concluded the season with another runner-up finish at the Conference USA Championships, their highest finish ever in the C-USA Championships.
 In addition, the Golden Eagles narrowly missed receiving their first-ever bid to the NCAA Regional Championship.